-The cost of water transportation of coal which is billed 12 λ. to the regulated company by an affiliated company should 13 be treated as confidential.
-Tampa Electric formed a water 14 transportation system for the transport of coal in the 15 1950's which not only provides the necessary services for 16 Tampa Electric but also enjoys additional economies as it 17 provides competitive services to outside customers.
-This 18 system has saved our electric customers many millions of 19 dollars in transportation costs over the years and these 20 savings are likely to continue in the future so long as 21 22 the affiliated companies are able to maintain their . competitive edge.
-Through this transportation system Tampa 23 24 Electric's affiliated companies are able to move coal by 25 river barges from sources in Kentucky, Oklahoma and
+The cost of water transportation of coal which is billed 12 A. to the regulated company by an affiliated company should 13 be treated as confidential.
+Tampa Electric formed a water 14 etransportation system for the transport of coal in the 15 1950's which not only provides the necessary services for 16 Tampa Electric but also enjoys additional economies as it 17 provides competitive services to outside customers.
+This 18 system has saved our electric customers many millions of 19 dollars in transportation costs over the years and these 20 savings are likely to continue in the future so long as 21 the affiliated companies are able to maintain their 22 . competitive edge.
+Through this transportation system Tampa 23 Electric's affiliated companties are able to move coal by 24 river barges from sources in Rentucky, Oklahoma 25 anð

-Illinois to a terminal on the east bank of the Mississippi River south of New Orleans for the purpose of off-loading, storing and transferring coal to ocean-going barges for transport to Tampa.
-These services are performed by TECO Transport and Trade companies: Mid-South Towing Company, which handles the coal by river barge; Electro Coal Transfer Corporation, which operates the storage and transfer facility and Gulf Coast Transit Company which provides ocean-going tugs and barges to move coal across the Gulf of Mexico.
+Illinois to a terminal on the east bank of the Mississippi River south of New Orleans for the purpose of off-loading, storing and transferring coal to ocean-going barges for These services are performed by TECD transport to Tampa.
+Transport and Trade companies: Mid-South Towing Company, coal by river barge; Electro Coal handles the which operates Transfer Corporation, which the storage ೭೧೦ transfer facility and Gulf Cozst Transit Company which provides ocean-going tugs and barges to move coal across Sthe Gulf of Mexico.